nhannht/obsidian-historica/README.md

 - _(Not) Smart and dynamic extraction_ point of time in your note or multi notes
 - _Auto sort_ and _visualize_ the time in your note
-- Support 2 styles of visualization
+- Support for two styles of visualization
 - _(Not) Smart generate the summary_ of content related to the point of time in your note
 - Multi files support
-- Export your timeline as image/pdf or simply copy it to clipboard -
+- Export your timeline as image/pdf or copy it to clipboard

 </ul>